Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 A typical use-case is an Orge admin connecting simply from its laptop to an Orge server, analyzing all the traces once synchronized, and disconnecting when having finished, without further interferences to the server.

+..
+Note:: For this to work, the firewall must not block the ``epmd`` port.

 Geolocation
 ___________